Bohr magneton: Theory

 A magnetic moment of an electron in an atom is composed of two components.
-First, a moving electric charge of the electron forms a current, hence the orbital motion of an electron around a nucleus generates a magnetic moment by Ampère's circuital law.
+First, the orbital motion of an electron around a nucleus generates a magnetic moment by Ampère's circuital law.
 Second, the inherent rotation, or spin, of the electron has a spin magnetic moment.

 In the Bohr model of the atom, for an electron that is in the orbit of lowest energy, its orbital angular momentum has magnitude equal to the reduced Planck constant, denoted ħ.
 The Bohr magneton is the magnitude of the magnetic dipole moment of an electron orbiting an atom with this angular momentum.

-The spin angular momentum of an electron is 1/2ħ, but the intrinsic electron magnetic moment caused by its spin is also approximately one Bohr magneton, which results in the electron spin g-factor, a factor relating spin angular momentum to corresponding magnetic moment of a particle, being approximately two.
+The spin angular momentum of an electron is 1/2ħ, but the intrinsic electron magnetic moment caused by its spin is also approximately one Bohr magneton, which results in the electron spin g-factor, a factor relating spin angular momentum to corresponding magnetic moment of a particle, having a value of approximately 2.